sol1/sol1-icinga-notifications/README.md

 ### Slack
 There is no configuration files by default with slack notifications, the script will still look for configuration in `config/slack-notification.json` though.

 For configuration of the Notification command in Icinga itself refer to the `./icinga_conf/` examples or import the director baskets `./director_baskets/` available in this repository.

-### Pushover
-There is no configuration file for this script.

-For configuration of the Notification command in Icinga itself refer to the `./icinga_conf/` examples or import the director baskets `./director_baskets/` available in this repository.